gracelang/language/standardPrelude/standard.md

 Grace programs.
 (This means that they are defined as part of the *standardGrace* dialect.)
 As is natural for collections, the types are parameterized by the types of the elements of the collection.
-Type arguments are enclosed in `⟦` and `⟧` used as brackets.
+Type arguments are enclosed in `⟦` and `⟧` brackets.
 This enables us to distinguish, for example, between `Set⟦Number⟧` and `Set⟦String⟧`.
 In Grace programs, type arguments and their brackets can be omitted; this is equivalent to using `Unknown` as the argument, which says that the programmer